 Grant-CsTeamsMeetingPolicy -Identity mtr.mtressler.1@jabrademos.com -PolicyName IntelligentSpeakerMTR

-The steps are the exact same as above – go to Teams admin center, find an end user, and change their policy to IntelligentSpeakerUser.
+The steps for assigning the Teams meeting policy are the exact same as above – go to Teams admin center, find an end user, and change their policy to IntelligentSpeakerUsers.
 Click apply and wait for the change to take effect.

 The one difference is you probably want to apply this to several users at once and not assign the policy one at a time.
 To do this, click to the left of the names to which you want to assign this policy.
 A checkmark appears next to the selected names.